 In addition, contractual restrictions and the regulatory environment of many markets may make it very difficult to change distributors and, in some markets, the Group may be prevented from acquiring interests in wholesalers or distributors (see "Risk Factors - Risks relating to the Obligors and their activities - The Group's failure to satisfy its obligations under the SAB settlement agreement could adversely affect the Group's financial condition and results of operations").
 In certain cases, poor performance by a distributor or wholesaler is not a sufficient reason for replacement.
+Such distributors could engage in practices that harm the Group's reputation as consumers look to the Group for the quality and availability of the Group's products.
 The Group's consequent inability to replace unproductive or inefficient distributors could adversely impact its business, results of operations and financial condition.